 The expansion of Lambert St. Louis International Airport that began in 1995 and was completed in 2006, greatly affected the population of Bridgeton.
-The expansion extended the runways into Bridgeton resulting in 2,000 homes having to be torn down and residents relocated.
-In 2000, the population was 15,550 and in 2010, the population was 11,550, a loss of 4,000 Bridgeton residents.
+The expansion extended the runways into Bridgeton resulting in 2,000 homes having to be torn down and residents relocated and a loss of about 4,000 Bridgeton residents.

 Bridgeton has several recreation facilities within its borders.
 The Bridgeton Municipal Athletic Complex, with 66 acres of land, provides athletic fields for softball, baseball, soccer and courts for tennis and racquetball.
 The Bridgeton Berry Hill Golf Course is a public 9-hole golf course.
 The Bridgeton Crossing Family Aquatic Park is an outdoor water park with a competition pool, water playground, slides and more.
 Bridgeton Community Center has a gymnasium, indoor competition pool, weight and cardio room, meeting rooms, racquetball courts and more.
 The Community Center and the Aquatic Park are located in Gentry Park, one of the six city parks that Bridgeton maintains.
 Bridgeton's city parks offer pavilions, ballfields, playgrounds, tennis courts and rollerblading facilities.

 The Pattonville School District serves the residents of Bridgeton.
 Pattonville has one high school, two middle schools and seven elementary schools.
 The Bridgeway Elementary School is located within the boundaries of the city.
 The Pattonville High School is found in Maryland Heights on Creve Coeur Mill Road.